moacyr-catani/node-package-callback-handler/README.md

   - write content retrieved from previous function to log file with `fs.appendFile()`

 > [!NOTE]
-> All code excerpts will be provided in typescript.
-To use it in plain javascript, just ignore all types declaration (the **`: type`** part of the code).
+> All code excerpts will be provided in TypeScript.
+To use it in plain JavaScript, just ignore all types declaration (the **`: type`** part of the code).

 ```ts
 /**